TRAFFIC, WEATHER, ROAD WORK, TRANSIT: Tuesday info

 Metro buses – On regular schedule and routes today.

-Washington State Ferries – WSF has resumed three-boat service on the Triangle Route, with M/V Kittitas, M/V Cathlamet, and M/V Issaquah.
+Washington State Ferries – WSF is back to three-boat service on the Triangle Route, with M/V Kittitas, M/V Cathlamet, and M/V Sealth.
 Vessel Watch will show you which boat is where.

 SPOTLIGHT TRAFFIC CAMERAS